etkey/Linked-List-Library/README.md

 To use this project, you can include the `linkedlist.h` header file and use the provided functions in your C++ program.
 Ensure that you manage memory properly and call the `free_memory` function when needed.

+## Sample Test

+You can use the given main function below to test the library.

 ```cpp
 #include <iostream>
 #include "node.h"